Admission Requirements for Graduate Degrees and Certificates

 - are a native speaker of English, or

-- have earned a bachelor or master's degree from a regionally accredited U.S. institution.
+- have earned a bachelor or master's degree from an institutionally accredited U.S. institution.

 - A notarized affidavit of financial support from the student or the student’s financial sponsor and documentation of financial resources to cover one full academic year of study.